ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 > [!TIP]
 > Constructor injection is achieved in Rezolver through the targets @Rezolver.Targets.ConstructorTarget and
 > @Rezolver.Targets.GenericConstructorTarget (for open generic types).
 The examples here show how to create and register
-> these directly and via some of the extension methods in @Rezolver.RegisterTypeTargetContainerExtensions,
+> these directly and via some of the extension methods in @Rezolver.TargetContainerExtensions.
-> @Rezolver.SingletonTargetContainerExtensions and @Rezolver.ScopedTargetContainerExtensions.
 >
 > You can see the tests from which these examples are taken, and run them yourself, if you grab the
 > [Rezolver source from Github](https://github.com/zolutionsoftware/rezolver), open the main solution and run